ryanbrewerstrata/git-gud/objective-03/readme.md

 ## Create a Well Named Branch

+> TODO move to objective 2, a tips and tricks section?

 1. Run `git checkout -b rbrewer/GUD-1` to create and checkout a new branch.
    * *Use your own name, or your cat's.*

 ![img_4.png](img_4.png)

 > **Putting a Jira ticket ID in your branch name links your work to Jira!!**
-> For example BEN-4050 would link to [this ticket on our Compare app](https://jira.sdt.local/browse/BEN-4050).
+> For example BEN-4030 would link to [this ticket on our Compare app](https://jira.sdt.local/browse/BEN-4030).

-## Make a code change